51n7/kMenu/README.md

 # kMenu

-This repo contains a KDE plasmoids (desktop widget) that provides a system menu with essential options, not unlike the apple menu found in MacOS.
+This repo contains a KDE plasmoid (desktop widget) that provides a system menu with essential options, not unlike the apple menu found in MacOS.

 <!-- [Screencast_20240514_125254.webm](https://github.com/51n7/kMenu/assets/2657818/75f5734b-7096-4514-9f8e-fca4a5090072) -->